drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/5_custom_assertions.md

 The method it provides is:

-- `assertSee` - This method will assert that the given text exists inside the page
 - `assertNoConsoleErrors` - This method will check the developer console for any errors, and if there are, the browser resources will be closed (so you don't have to do it), and an assertion error will be thrown, where the error message